-We are still providing pre-application advice and the "Do I need planning permission?" service.
+Cornwall Council offer a pre-application advice service.
 We can provide pre-app advice:

 - as either a desktop only service or

-- an unaccompanied visit plus a virtual meeting or phone call.
-This is charged as a pre-app with accompanying site visit.
+- Full with an unaccompanied site visit plus a virtual meeting or phone call.
+Visits are all unaccompanied.

 You will need to submit: